Back to School Sale: $100 OFF Sitewide Shop now

 Signs of Readiness for Shaving

 Your daughter (or younger sister) might suddenly feel the urge to shave her legs because someone in her class is bullying her, or because she is inspired by the beautiful models on the TV.
 Before telling her how to shave, it is important to tell her why she should be shaving in the first place.
-She must know that all types of grooming are for one ownself – for them to feel confident in their bodies – and not to impress someone or blend with the crowd.
+She must know that all types of grooming are for one self – for them to feel confident in their bodies – and not to impress someone or blend with the crowd.

 The Role of Education and Guidance

-Hence, if your daughter or sister comes to you, asking hundreds of questions and wondering if she can shave her legs or arms, make sure to try to provide sufficient answers.
+Hence, if your daughter or sister comes to you asking hundreds of questions and wondering if she can shave her legs or arms, make sure to try to provide sufficient answers.

 Girls at this age are entering their adulthood and learning to embrace themselves.
 So, even if you are tempted to set restrictions, you should show them that they can have your trust and that you respect their decisions as long as they are safe for them and their growing bodies.